brakmic/Amoklauf/README.md

 *It also can serve as a boilerplate because is very easy to replace/remove parts of it which are not of interest (or buggy?).*

-However, this is not because the demo is such a "cool" peace of software but because AmpersandJS & RiotJS go out of your way and let you choose parts which are of help to you. *They serve your needs and not the other way around.*
+However, this is not because the demo is such a "cool" piece of software but because AmpersandJS & RiotJS go out of your way and let you choose parts which are of help to you. *They serve your needs and not the other way around.*